jgamblin/Talks/README.md

 # Talks
-PDFs of Talks I Have Given
+A curated collection of PDFs from the talks I have delivered.